 Surely not I?

 When Jesus stunned his disciples with news that one of them would betray him, Judas engaged in doublespeak: Surely not I, Rabbi?
 Judas intent was clear.
 He diverted attention away from himself and thereby preserved his plan.
 We know how that story ended.
 It didn’t work for Judas.
 He wanted everyone to look past him, but sinners can’t lie to God.

 Today doublespeak is engaged in knocking people off track when a critical decision is to be made.
-For example, in a November 2004 Associated Press article about living wills, author Laura Meckler wrote the following: Would you want to linger in a vegetative state if it were unlikely you’d ever wake up?
+For example, in an Associated Press article about living wills, author Laura Meckler wrote the following: Would you want to linger in a vegetative state if it were unlikely you’d ever wake up?
 Or would you rather be allowed to die?

 Talk about leading questions!
 Who would want to linger in a vegetative state?
 If God was taking your life, would you want to fight against Him?
 Ms. Mecklers doublespeak is clearly meant for her readers to look past the issue at hand and be emotionally led down an agonizing road where efforts to preserve life can only be seen as intrusive, undignified, and harmful.